 Designer and Printer, Editor’s Apprentice

-Levi Sherman is an artist and designer.
+Levi Sherman is an artist, designer and writer.
+He is currently a PhD student in Art History at UW—Madison.
 He received his MFA in Interdisciplinary Art from Columbia College Chicago, where he sharpened the printing and bookbinding skills to create conventional publications and the interdisciplinary approach behind Partial Press’s more experimental efforts.
 His writing has been published in Full Bleed, the Journal of Artists’ Books and Afterimage.
-His artists’ books are held in collections including the Joan Flasch Artists’ Book Collection and University of Wisconsin’s Special Collections Library.
+His artists’ books are held in collections including the Joan Flasch Artists’ Book Collection and the Kohler Art Library.

 Find our books in the real world: